 See what additional advantages you receive when you buy your home with me.

 Choose Your Community

 Toronto is a city of “neighbourhoods” and selecting your new community is as important as choosing your home.
 It is essential you find the locale that offers the lifestyle you want now and in the future.
 Transportation options, green spaces, recreational activities, proximity to shopping, dining and health services are all areas you should research.
 Try to visit the areas during the day, evening, and on a weekend to fully appreciate the environment.
 Having lived and worked in Toronto my entire life, my neighbourhood expertise will provide information on the amenities and features of Toronto’s best neighbourhoods.

 Screening Potential Homes

-One of the important steps in buying a house is determining what you consider your must-haves, and which features you are more flexible about.
-These may include the number of bedrooms and washrooms, yard space, the age of the home, distance to commute, etc. Viewing only those properties that meet your criteria will save valuable time and energy.
+One of the important steps to buying a house is determining what you consider your must-haves, and which features you are more flexible about.
+These may include the number of bedrooms and washrooms, yard space, the age of the home, distance to commute, etc. Viewing only those properties that meet your criteria will save valuable time and energy when buying a house.
 Remember to factor in your future lifestyle and how that may change your needs.

 Prior to purchasing a resale home, it is advisable to do a home inspection.
 A qualified home inspector checks heating and cooling systems, plumbing and electrical systems, the roof and foundation, and essentially all visible structures of the home to identify the need for any repairs and can include estimated costs.
 If you require, I can provide recommendations for qualified and reputable home inspectors.